LLipter/bilibiliCrawler/report.md

 The view of first episode of an anime may just depends on the publicity and how popular of this intellectual property.
 So it may just demonstrate people's  expectation and be irrelevant to the actual performance of it.
 However, the view of third episode may largely relative with the actual quality of this anime.
 In this sense, by comparing the difference between `view1` and `view3`, I can find whether people is satisfied with it.
 The view of the third last episode may related with the equality of the entirely anime, and the view of the last episode may related with the quality of ending of this anime.
 I choose this four field in order to give more dimension information, so that my analysis will be more comprehensive and accurate.

 ### Data Preprocessing

+In the rest of this section, all relative codes are stored in file `visual/bangumiClustering.R`.

 I chose a subset of all anime to conduct this analysis, namely, 100 most popular anime were used as dataset after removing illegal data.
 Here I decided to use the number of times that the anime is played as criteria to determine which one is more popular, since people is generally more familiar with those anime, hence, the result will be more intuitive.